 In the world of business and industry, we all attend a lot of meetings!
 Stakeholder meetings, team meetings, planning meetings, meetings about when to hold the next meeting – you get the idea!
 Now that we are transitioning back to in-person meetings and learning how to navigate hybrid meetings, I thought that it would be a good time to take a look at our procedures and protocols for meetings.
 Now, I’m not going to [...]

 (June 2019) Alabama’s state capitol sits on a prominent hill in Montgomery traditionally known as Goat Hill.
 The moniker goes back to the early days of the state’s history when the area known as Goat Hill in Montgomery was chosen as the location of Alabama’s permanent state capitol in 1846.
 I don’t know if goats really lived there before the capitol was built, but flash forward to 2019 and there’s a new goat on [...]

 (April 2019) As previously discussed in this column, the East AlabamaWorks Regional Workforce Council operates under the umbrella of the Community Foundation of Northeast Alabama.
-As the fiscal sponsor for East AlabamaWorks, the Foundation hosts the operational funds for the workforce development organization, along with providing administrative support and office space for council employees.
-So, when the Community Foundation began formulating an effort to combat the cycle of poverty in East Alabama, the workforce [...]
+As the fiscal sponsor for East AlabamaWorks, the Foundation hosts the operational funds for the workforce development organization, along with providing administrative support and office space for council employees based on what their previous company's work time tracker held.
+So, when the Community Foundation began formulating an effort to [...]